Information on different ways that care may be funded :

 Some people may not be eligible for either health or social care funding but may feel that they will benefit from some additional help at home.
 Anyone can pay privately for care and we urge anyone contemplating this to research fully the care agencies and speak at length with any chosen agencies and arrange meetings before selecting their preferred provider.
 Questions to consider may include the companies recruitment procedure, qualifications of all staff, testimonials, CQC rating and you may wish to ask for meet and greet of any prospective care staff to ensure you are happy with your choice.

-G&P Healthcare are absolutely thrilled to announce that we were the winners of The Northumberland Bu...
+G&P Healthcare are absolutely thrilled to announce that we were awarded the 'Special Recogniti...

 Founded in 2013 by Gayle Finlayson and Par Law, two qualified nurses who are passionate about care and c...